Conservation

 • If you already use Merlin or eBird, all entries over the 4 days count towards GBBC.
 Keep doing what you are doing!

 If you’d like to participate in the GBBC with a group, we would love to have you join one of our field trips around the Denver area!
-Stay tuned – we will post field trip locations in early January.
+Register by clicking the links below.

 Have a group of 10 or more?
 Schedule a FREE one-hour presentation at your site to teach your group how to identify birds and use apps to participate in the Great Backyard Bird Count.